DennisonBechis/Capstone_2/README.md

 ## Introduction

 The trucking industry is a key player in the economy for the United States.
-Most industries that produce good rely on trucking to deliver their products to the consumer.
+Most industries that produce goods rely on truckers to deliver their products to the consumer.
 Over the past few years, there has been a decline in truck drivers.
 As a result trucking rates have increased.
 One particular way to mitigate the effects of rising Truck prices can be found in providing better trucking logistics.
 This cases study revolves around a trucking logistics to determine if a model can be used to predict how long a truck might be at a single location unloading product.
 If a model can accurately predict how long the unloading duration is, more deliveries can be made in a single day saving this company thousands of dollars.

 ## Data